aijose/CarND-Advanced-Lane-Lines/project_report.md

 undst = cv2.undistort(image, mtx, dist, None, mtx)
 ```

-In the above code snippet, the matrix `mtx` was obtained in the camera
+In the above code snippet, the matrix, `mtx`, was obtained in the camera
 calibration step described earlier.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.